Thank you for your interest!

 - the measurements the wall also help greatly.

 - your contact info, organization or company name

-- Some words on what the mural would be for, who its intended viewers would be.
+- A few words on what the mural would be for, who its intended viewers will be.

 Email the above to Mona.
 Thank you!